Our bodies naturally make antibodies to fight infection. mAbs are made in a lab and given to people directly through an intravenous (IV) infusion.

 mAb treatments authorized by the U.S. Food and Drug Administration (FDA) for emergency use may help people who are at high risk for serious symptoms of the disease to:

-a) Reduce the likelihood of being hospitalized
+a) Reduce the likelihood of staying in the hospital.

-b) Recover faster from COVID-19
+b) Recover faster from COVID-19.

 mAbs are designed for people who: